zxkevinxz/ai-hero/examples/ai-engineer-roadmap/00.5-what-can-you-build-with-llms/article.md

 These failure modes can be worked around, but they require careful design and testing.
 This means that if you can build a system deterministically, you should.

 Deterministic systems are far easier to test, debug, and maintain.
-They are safer to put into production, and are often faster and cheaper to run.
+They are safer to put into production and are often faster and cheaper to run.

 ## Conclusion

+Deterministic systems are not going away.
+They are infinitely easier than AI apps to build, test, and maintain.
+In a world where folks are throwing LLMs at every problem, being able to sniff out _when not to use them_ is a valuable skill.

+**Deterministic systems should be your default choice for any task**, until you hit a barrier which can only be solved by an LLM.

-Let's take the use cases we've seen so far and put them in a few different buckets.
+But LLMs do have their place.
+Let's take the LLM use cases we've seen so far and put them into two buckets.

-First, there are the tasks that are too expensive to hire humans for:
+First, there are the tasks that are **too expensive to hire humans for**:

 - Converting unstructured data into structured data
 - Labeling and classification

-Then, there are the tasks that are too complex for deterministic systems:
+Then, there are the tasks that are **too complex for deterministic systems**:

 - Question answering
 - Text generation
 - Agents

 So any task that falls into one of these buckets is a good candidate for an LLM.

-But deterministic systems are not going away.
-They are infinitely easier to build, test, and maintain.
-In a world where folks are throwing LLMs at every problem, being able to sniff out _when not to use them_ is a valuable skill.